jsmienk/BDCSH/README.md

 >- `tracks.csv`
 >- `playhistory.csv`
 >
->Write mappers and reducers to solve the following problems:
+>Write mappers and reducers to solve the following four problems (1.1.1, 1.1.2, 1.1.3 and 1.1.4):
 >
+>You should hand in the source code of the mappers and the reducers and a (small) report in which you explain your solution and display the results of your solution for the [large dataset](https://leren.saxion.nl/bbcswebdav/pid-2157184-dt-content-rid-50887925_4/xid-50887925_4).

+#### 1.1.1

->1.
-For each song how often was listened to that song in a certain month of a particular year, i.e. March 2015.
+>For each song how often was listened to that song in a certain month of a particular year, i.e. March 2015.
 Expected output: (SongId, number of times played in March 2015), ordered by SongID.
->2.
-For each user the hour of the day (s)he listened most often to songs.
-Expected output: (FirstName, LastName, hourOfday, numberOfTimesListened to a song. in that hour of the day)
->3.
-The 5 songs played most often in a specific hour of the day i.e. between 7AM and 8AM.
-Expected output: 5 lines containing (Songtitle, ArtistName, NumberOfTimesPlayed).
->4.
-For each user, the artist (s)he listen to most often.
-Expected output: (FirstName, LastName, Artist, NrofTimes listened to that artist) (Hint: you need a cascade of mappers and reducers.
-Explain why!).
->
->You should hand in the source code of the mappers and the reducers and a (small) report in which you explain your solution and display the results of your solution for the [large dataset](https://leren.saxion.nl/bbcswebdav/pid-2157184-dt-content-rid-50887925_4/xid-50887925_4).

-#### 1.1 Result

-Running a Hadoop job on the large data set resulting in the following output:
+Running a Hadoop job on the large data set resulted in the following output:

 ```text
 TREX0CN128F92F8F89    2016 01    7